xl0/lovely-docs/doc_db/sveltejs-svelte/API Reference/essence.md

-Complete API reference for Svelte modules and comprehensive error/warning documentation for debugging and best practices.
+Complete API reference for Svelte modules, compiler, and comprehensive error/warning documentation with solutions.